Montreal Bars & Nightlife

 200 Rue Notre-Dame W., Old Montreal

 Open all day, Tommy does a particularly good aperitivo hour.
-The small, but very pretty space—with mirrored walls and beautiful 19th century-looking stucco moldings, combined with modern leather bench seating and wooden floors—is so inviting.
-While we recommend it for a drink, we have to mention Tommy's breakfast menu, which includes acai bowls, grilled cheese, avo toast, and especially good coffee.
-Stop in for a pre-dinner glass of champagne and find yourself staying for a few glasses more.
+The small but very pretty space—with mirrored walls and beautiful nineteenth-century-looking stucco moldings combined with modern leather bench seating and wooden floors—is so inviting.
+While we recommend Tommy's for a drink, we have to mention the breakfast menu, which includes acai bowls, grilled cheese, avo toast, and especially good coffee.
+Stop in for a predinner glass of champagne and find yourself staying for a few glasses more.
 A really charming spot at any time of the day whether you’re flying solo, with a crowd, or with a significant other.